 As a branch of the Weston Public Library, the director of the Library is also the head of the Art & Innovation Center.
 The day-to-day operations of the AIC is overseen by a space manager.

-The Board is currently focused on completing the renovations, raising the funds to furnish the building, and putting in place the staff, policies, programs, membership, and publicity channels to make the WAIC a success.
-Visit the Leadership page on the Art & Innovation Center website for short bios of the members of the Advisory Board.
+A five-member Advisory Board, oversees fundraising and programs.
+Visit the Leadership page on the AIC website for short bios of the members.
 You can also subscribe to receive notification of Advisory Board meetings and approved minutes.
-All meetings are open to the public.
+All meetings of the Board are open to the public.

-The Weston Art & Innovation Center will be housed in Weston's historic library built in 1899.
+The AIC is housed in Weston's historic library built in 1899.
 The building was vacated in 1996 when the Town of Weston built a new library.
-After being largely vacant for more than 20 years, the Board of Selectmen established the Josiah Smith Tavern/Old Library Working Group to vet proposals for reuse of the Old Library building as well as the adjacent historic tavern.
+After being largely vacant for more than 20 years, the Weston Select Board established working group to vet proposals for the reuse of the building, as well as the adjacent historic tavern.
 The idea to expand the Weston Public Library programming to include a maker space was the unanimous choice for the Old Library by the working group and the November 2017 Special Town Meeting agreed when the constructions funds were approved.